Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 Switch 2: Send expiry reminder email

-What it does: CertLister sends the recipient an email a set number of days before their certificate expires.
+What it does: CertLister sends the recipient an email a set number of days before their credential expires.
 The number of days is configured organization-wide in Settings → Notifications (default: 7 days).

 Email the recipient receives: